nixonking-kcc/template/projects/myProject1.md

 The source code for this project is on [github@bigdimsum](https://github.com/bigdimsum/dimsum/tree/master/src/template)

-Here is the link on how we create the circles point[  [circle-simple](https://developers.google.com/maps/documentation/javascript/examples/circle-simple).
+Here is the link on how we create the circles' point[google@circle-simple](https://developers.google.com/maps/documentation/javascript/examples/circle-simple).